danielcamacho9712/Wine_Quality_ML_Project/README.md

 </div>
 <p><strong>Figure 3.</strong> Benchmark Model Performance

-This performance is really good for as a first approach but can be improved, using feature engineering.
+The DecisionTreeClassifier performed well in solving this classification problem.
+However, its performance can be further enhanced through feature engineering and by experimenting with other models that may better fit our data.